Johannes1803/resume_js_powered/README.md

-# Project3
+# Project3 of Udacity FEND
-# FEND-Stage-3-Submission
+# resume

-Used JavaScript to create my resume.
-Included a map to indicated places where I have worked and lived
+Use JavaScript to create my resume.
+Include a map to indicate places where I have worked and lived previously.